Elin aka MooseLady

 The first changes we can see in the language through the runes is that the words were shortened down (examples: stainaR -> stæin, wulfaR -> ulfR, jara -> ar), which maybe also shows why the runes became fever in number.

 The next big change regarding the Nordic language and the runes came during the medieval times.
 The medieval runes were made to fit the Latin alphabet, so new runes were created in order to have the same number of runes as Latin letters.
 All of these different looking runes were not included in the rune row however, so even if the runes expanded in number, the official number of futhark runes kept on being 16, like in the Viking age.

 Did you know?

-The teachings and knowledge about runes has its own field of expertise?
+The teachings and knowledge about runes has its own field of expertise.
 It is called ‘runology’ and has a long history in Sweden.
-There it dates back to before the 16th century but became more organised and specialised under the lead of the founder of The Swedish National Heritage Board: Johannes Bureus.
+In Sweden it dates back to before the 16th century but became more organised and specialised under the lead of the founder of The Swedish National Heritage Board: Johannes Bureus.